DiogoRibeiro7/nosql-databases-labs/labs/lab01_intro/mongo_handout/README.md

   - Choose a database and collection (`client["library"]["books"]`).
   - Run `.find()` with filters, sorting, and limit.

-Encourage them to modify the filter and print only selected fields.

 ---

 ## 4. Connecting with JavaScript (Node.js)